Message from LLS Chief Medical Officer, Gwen Nichols

-While travel restrictions due to COVID-19 are slowly being lifted and the CDC updated its guidelines for fully vaccinated individuals traveling domestically, blood cancer patients should remain cautious about travel.
+Blood cancer patients should remain cautious about travel.
 While all of us are anxious to get back to normal, travel increases your chances of getting infected and spreading COVID-19.
-Before considering travel, if you are a cancer patient, survivor or caregiver, talk to your cancer care team about whether there are any additional precautions you should take.
+Before considering travel, talk to your cancer care team about whether there are any additional precautions you should take.
 Always continue to social distance, wear a mask, wash your hand frequently, and avoid crowds and poorly ventilated indoor spaces.

 Are there resources for immigrants who face barriers to getting vaccinated?

 In response to concerns about access barriers some immigrants are facing regarding documentation requests prior to receiving COVID-19 vaccination and individuals inappropriately being sent bills for COVID-19 vaccine fees, Health Resources & Services Administration (HRSA) developed two fact sheets to help both patients and providers better understand their, which are available in and .